 The schedule and readings are preliminary.
-Additional assignments and readings can be given during the course.
+Assignments and readings (except for the Parmalat and GE case studies) can be changed during the course.

 Description of course methodology

 The course will be taught by a combination of lectures, case discussions, and short presentations of papers, mini-cases and relevant data.